-I hoped to put out a little book with the stories behind them, and heartbreakingly artistic renditions, as well as the lyrics and the chords I chose.
+I hoped to put out a little book with the stories behind them, as well as my own highly-polished and heartbreakingly artistic renditions, plus the lyrics and the chords I chose.
 But they are sort of difficult melodically and I never felt I mastered them well enough to release them.
 But for THIS sort of casual memoir, just some folk music between friends, these recordings I made to help me practice will give you a good sense of the songs.
 Maybe I’ll record little videos explaining each song.
 In most cases, I believe I’m the only human on the planet who sings these songs.

 The following are individual songs uploaded to youtube.
 Same songs as the album “The Ghost of Pleasant Ned” but some people prefer to use youtube.

 In 2012 I learned the Robert Burns song “Slave’s Lament.”
 It’s Scottish, not Irish and wasn’t in the book, but I found some very old sheet music, so figured it out and arranged it using the same process.
 Then I did some research on it and learned more of its history.
 I wrote a blog about it.
 You can hear the Kenn Amdahl version of the song here: